OIRNOIR/WackyWebM/docs/keyframes.md

   - Next, the width of the video, followed by its height - both of these support some very basic mathematical expressions and some placeholders (for example `last/2` means to scale the video to half its size at the last keyframe)
   - Finally, the interpolation with which to advance towards the next keyframe - currently, the following are supported:
     - `linear`: linearly interpolates towards the next keyframe.
-    - `instant`: instantly jumps to the *next* keyframe at its time - unlike the name implies, it does *not* create a jump from the last keyframe to the current one.
+    - `instant`: instantly jumps to the *next* keyframe at its time - unlike the name might imply, it does *not* create a jump from the last keyframe to the current one.

-The interpolation mode is optional. if it is not written out, `linear` is assumed.
+The interpolation mode is optional and if not given, `linear` is used as a default.

 If it isn't overwritten, an implicit keyframe at 0 frames into the video is added with linear interpolation and the video's original size.

 To use this mode, add `-k` with the path to your file (do *not* supply the keyframe data itself to the `-k` flag).

-Also, Any lines that are entirely whitespace or start in a `#` character are ignored.
+Also, any lines that are entirely whitespace or start in a `#` character are ignored.

 # Example